MafaldaSFerreira/physalia_adaptation_course-2024/05_day5/Tutorial_Day5_FunctionalAnn.md

 ## Getting started
-First of all, please copy folder `05_day5` into your directory and open it.
-We will work from there all day.
+First, copy the directory `05_day5` into your home directory and go there.
+We will work from there for teh rest of the tutorial:
 ```bash
 cd
 cp -r ~/Share/physalia_adaptation_course/05_day5 .
 cd 05_day5
 ```

-Now you should have everything we need for today.
-You can explore the different folders and files `ls 02_data` in which you will find the vcf, `ls 03_outliers` in which I put the `.txt` files that we exported on **Day 3** when analyzing the association with temperature, and on **Day 4** when analyzing divergence between haploblocks or between sexes.
+You can explore the different directories and files with `ls 02_data`, where you will find the VCF file, `ls 03_outliers`, where you will find the `.txt` files that we exported on Day 3 when analyzing the association with temperature, and on Day 4 when analyzing divergence between haploblocks or between sexes.
+A nicer display of the hierarchical structure of directories and files can be generated using the command `tree .`.

 You will also find the list of all SNPs present in the VCF.
 You can look at each file with the command `head 03_outliers/SNP_pos.txt` for instance.

 The annotated transcriptome (which is generally in `.gff` format) is located at the following path `~/Share/resources/`.
 A copy of the `.gff` transcriptome is inside the `02_data` folder.

-You don't need to copy them as we have prepared simplified files (in R, simply selecting the relevant column) when needed.
-You may want to have a look to get a sense of what it looks like using `less ~/Share/resources/genome_mallotus_dummy.gff3`.
-Press `q` to exit the less visualization.
+You don't need to copy these files as we have prepared simplified ones when needed (in R, simply selecting the relevant column).
+You may want to have a look at this file to get a sense of how it looks like, by using `less ~/Share/resources/genome_mallotus_dummy.gff3`.
+Press `q` to exit `less`.

 ## 5-1.
 SNP annotation with SnpEff

-SnpEff is a program that uses the `.gff` file and the position of each SNP to annotate the VCF.
+[SnpEff](https://pcingola.github.io/SnpEff/) is a program that uses the gene annotations in a `.gff` file format and the genomic position of each SNP to annotate the VCF file with the potential impact of genetic variants on genes and proteins, including changes in amino acids.

-If you work on a model species which already has a database, you are lucky!
+If you work on a model species which already has a database reported in snpEff, you are lucky!
 If not, you need to build a SnpEff database.

 Here, we have already built the database for you as this is a long process and takes some space on the server.